 Save for retirement or enjoy life now?

-Perhaps you’re avoiding saving for retirement because you want to spend your hard-earned money now.
+Perhaps you’re avoiding retirement savings because you want to spend your hard-earned money now.
 You wouldn’t be alone: it’s one of the biggest reasons that we see getting in the way of people building a big enough pension pot.

 In a world where you can place an order and have it sat on your doorstep an hour later, with constant comparison to strangers on the internet and upgrades available at your fingertips, it’s easy to get sucked into the ‘I need that NOW’ mentality.